 Find an extrovert mom to befriend.

+One thing I stress over is how to make mom friends as an introvert.
 I can’t help but think about some of my truly close friends, who I felt an honest connection with and who have been a huge support for me while my husband is away (which is like all the time).
 In both places we have lived I made a neighborhood friend who has been essential to my sanity.
 In both situations, the friend has been the one to make the initial effort into pulling me out of my shell and becoming her friend.

 One friend I met at a local book club, realized we live in the same subdivision, and decided we should hang out.
 But she was the one who invited me to go for walks with her and pulled me out of the house.
 In the most recent friend situation, we met at an event she hosted for a local Facebook moms group, an Easter egg hunt.
 She lived three houses away, and we hadn’t met yet until then, and I wasn’t allowed to leave until way late, and everyone else was long gone.
 We were great friends since then, her always being there for me during my year and a half of solo parenting.
 When we moved I knew I wouldn’t have that anymore and it was a bit heartbreaking.